LPG Compound: LPG Composition – Cooking Gas LPG – Household Gas

 Types of Household Gas Used in Your Country or Area

-Assuming that the household gas is cooking gas LPG, the LPG compound can be propane, butane or a mixture of the two.
+Assuming that the household gas is cooking gas LPG in household gas bottles, the LPG compound can be propane, butane or a mixture of the two for LPG in household gas appliances.

-The relative availability and economics of the different kinds of gas used as household gas drive the differences.
+The relative availability and economics of the different kinds of LPG household gas use drives the differences.

-For example, the chemical composition of cooking gas LPG supplied in both the USA and Australia is pure propane.
+For example, the chemical composition of cooking gas LPG (household gas) supplied in both the USA and Australia is pure propane – LPG in household gas bottles.

 Some countries, like New Zealand, the LPG compound provided is a propane/butane blend.

-In certain countries, like England, you can buy either propane or butane types of gas.
+In certain countries, like England, you can buy either propane or butane types of LPG (LPG gas).

 GPL Gas or GLP Gas (Gas GLP)

-GPL gas or GLP gas (Gas GLP) is what LPG is called in some other countries.
+GPL gas or GLP gas (Gas GLP) is what LPG (LPG gas) is called in some other countries.

 GPL gas or GLP gas are also acronyms, as in France it is called ‘gaz de petrole liquefie’ (GPL), in Italy it is ‘gas di petrolio liquefatto’ (GPL), and in Spain it is “gas licuado de petróleo” (GLP).